cyface-de/ios-backend/README.md

 // 1
 import CoreMotion
 // 2
-import CoreData
+import DataCapturing
 ...
 // 3
-let manager = CoreDataManager(storeType: NSSQLiteStoreType, migrator: CoreDataMigrator()) guard let bundle = Bundle(for: type(of: manager)) else {
-    fatalError()
-}
-manager.setup(bundle: bundle)
+let sensorManager = CMMotionManager()
 // 4
-let sensorManager = CMMotionManager()
+let updateInterval = 100
 // 5
-let updateInterval = 100
+let savingInterval = 10
 // 6
-let savingInterval = 10
+let handler = handler
 // 7
-let handler = handler
-// 8
 let dcs = try MovebisDataCapturingService(sensorManager: sensorManager, updateInterval: updateInterval, savingInterval: savingInterval, dataManager: manager, eventHandler: handler)
 ```

 1. Import Apples *CoreMotion* framework, to be able to create a motion manager.
-2. Import Apples *CoreData* framework, to be able to create a `CoreDataManager`
+2. Import the *Cyface SDK*, to be able to create a `DataCapturingService`.
-3. Create the *CoreData* stack in the form of a `CoreDataManager`.
-Usually there should be only one instance of `CoreDataManager`.
-Nothing bad will happen if you use multiple ones, except for an unnecessary resource overhead. **However be careful to avoid calling the `setup(bundle:)` method on different threads concurrently.
-This might leave your data storage in a corrupted state or at least crash your app.** Also provide the store type and a `CoreDataMigrator`.
-The store type should be an `NSSQLiteStoreType` in production and might be an `NSInMemoryStoreType` in a test environment.
-If the `CoreDataManager` encounters an old data store it will migrate this data store to the current version.
-If there is much data to convert, this can take some time and probably should be wrapped into a background thread.
-4. Create `CMMotionManager` from the *CoreMotion* framework.
+3. Create `CMMotionManager` from the *CoreMotion* framework.
 This is responsible for capturing sensor data from your device.
-5. Set a sensor data update interval in Hertz.
+4. Set a sensor data update interval in Hertz.
 The value 100 for example means that your sensors are going to capture 100 values per second.
 This is the maximum for most devices.
 If you use higher values CoreMotion will tread them as 100.
 The value 100 is also the default if you do not set this value.
-6. Create a saving interval in seconds.
+5. Create a saving interval in seconds.
 The value 10 for example means that your data is saved to persistent storage every 10 seconds.
 This also means your currently captured measurement is updated every 10 seconds.
 Values like the measurement length are updated at this point as well.
 If you need to update your UI frequently you should set this to a low value.
 This however also puts a higher load on your database.
-7. Provide a handler for events occuring during data capturing.
+6. Provide a handler for events occuring during data capturing.
 Possible events are explained below.
-8. Finally create the `DataCapturingService` or `MovebisDataCapturingService` as shown, providing the required parameters.
+7. Finally create the `DataCapturingService` or `MovebisDataCapturingService` as shown, providing the required parameters.

 ### The Data Capturing Lifecycle